jussitohka/ADisc_hemisphere_segmentation/README.md

 http://www.ncbi.nlm.nih.gov/pubmed/19163562

 and it was part of Lu Zhao's PhD work in the group led by Jussi Tohka.
+This new implementation made available here is very fast requiring about 5 minutes per image in contrast to slow running times reported in
+L. Zhao et al 2010.

 To use the package, first, you should compile the 'Info_Map_Gen.c' file into mex-file (mex file for 32-bit and 64-bit Windows are included already).
 This